 Requirements for performing procedure:

-- 1. Written consent from patient or health-care proxy - 2.
-Documented, detailed neurovascular exam - Discuss with the consulting and/or admitting team to discuss appropriateness of block as deemed necessary
+- 1. Informed consent from patient or health-care proxy - 2.
+Documented, detailed neurovascular exam, including extremity compartment assessments - 3.
+When relevant discuss with the consulting and/or admitting team to discuss appropriateness of block as deemed necessary

 General Preparation: